-HIDS (hyper-IgD syndrome, also known as mevalonate kinase deficiency) and PFAPA (periodic fever, aphthous stomatitis, pharyngitis, and cervical adenitis) are both periodic fever syndromes that generally start in childhood and have very similar symptoms.
+HIDS (hyper-IgD syndrome, a mevalonate kinase deficiency) and PFAPA (periodic fever, aphthous stomatitis, pharyngitis, and cervical adenitis) are both periodic fever syndromes that generally start in childhood and have very similar symptoms.
 It can be difficult to distinguish PFAPA from HIDS clinically.
 This is because the fever length, frequency, and main symptoms including mouth ulcers, pharyngitis, and swollen cervical lymph nodes occur in both HIDS and PFAPA.
 In fact, one study showed 83% of HIDS patients meet PFAPA diagnostic criteria.

 However, unlike PFAPA, HIDS is a lifelong condition that comes with serious risks if not treated.
 Getting a correct diagnosis and treatment greatly reduces possible serious complications from HIDS.

 Below is a comparison of symptoms, labs, and other details of PFAPA vs. HIDS.
 This chart illustrates why genetic testing is such an important tool in helping to diagnose a patient with a suspected periodic fever syndrome, such as HIDS or PFAPA.
-It is recommended to do a complete genetic testing panel for periodic fevers, which includes testing for HIDS, TRAPS, FMF, CAPS, a few other disorders, and cyclic neutropenia, to rule out these other conditions.
-In some studies, many patients that met the clinical symptoms of PFAPA, actually had one of the other autoinflammatory diseases.

 Keep in mind that in HIDS and PFAPA, disease severity and symptom presentation varies among patients.
 Not every patient has every symptom.